earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/python-open-science-toolbox/2018-02-05-os-02-file-organization-101.md

 <figure>
  <a href="{{ site.url }}/images/courses/earth-analytics/python-interface/file-naming.png">
  <img src="{{ site.url }}/images/courses/earth-analytics/python-interface/file-naming.png"></a>
  <figcaption> Compare the list of file names on the LEFT to those on the right which ones are easier to quickly understand?
+File and directory names that clearly indicate the type of information stored within that file or directory are the most useful or expressive to your colleagues or your future self as they allow you to quickly understand the structure and contents of a project directory.
 Source: Jenny Bryan, Reproducible Science Curriculum.
  </figcaption>
 </figure>